vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/FixedUpdate.md

     end note

 ```
-^^^ This logic is likely simplified, the native Unity source is not public.
+^^^ ::This logic is simplified for consumption.
+Unity provide their own [time logic diagram](https://docs.unity3d.com/Manual/TimeFrameManagement.html#:~:text=higher%20CPU%20load.-,Unity%E2%80%99s%20Time%20Logic,-The%20following%20flowchart).<br>The native Unity source is not public, so we can't see the code.
+Entities implements similar logic in [`RateUtils.FixedRateCatchUpManager`](https://github.com/needle-mirror/com.unity.entities/blob/4687de6a32cbcd99443282806fa6393f1ab1ca35/Unity.Entities/RateUtils.cs#L140).::{.info}

-[`FixedUpdate`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.FixedUpdate.html) isn't the only code running at this fixed rate.
-You can see an expanded version of this diagram in the Unity documentation: [order of execution for event functions](https://docs.unity3d.com/Manual/ExecutionOrder.html).

 ### Notes
 #### Input in `FixedUpdate`
 Because `FixedUpdate` is not guaranteed to run every frame, this makes it a very poor place to poll instantaneous input.

+#### Maximum delta time
+[`Time.maximumDeltaTime`](https://docs.unity3d.com/ScriptReference/Time-maximumDeltaTime.html) bounds the number of times fixed update can run due to a this limit on the amount of time that can pass in one frame[^2].
+This helps prevent a fixed update cascade, where the cost of running many fixed updates to catch up causes the frame time to rise, which in turn causes more fixed updates.

 [^1]: If you want to understand why variable time is complicated, Unity has written some complex blogs like [fixing Time.deltaTime in Unity 2020.2 for smoother gameplay: What did it take?](https://blog.unity.com/engine-platform/fixing-time-deltatime-in-unity-2020-2-for-smoother-gameplay)
+[^2]: This is a virtual time limit.
+The frame will still take the same amount of real time to run.